 What is "Your device was infected with my private malware"?

-"Your device was infected with my private malware" is the name of a spam campaign, a scam that scammers use to trick people into paying them money.
-They threaten to share a non-existing video with other people if they will receive a certain amount of money in 72 hours.
-Emails of this type should never be trusted, people who received "Your device was infected with my private malware" or any other email of this kind should ignore it.
+"Your device was infected with my private malware" is the name of a spam campaign, a scam that criminals use to trick people into paying a ransom.
+They threaten to share a non-existent video with other parties unless they receive a specific sum within 72 hours.
+Never trust these emails.
+If you receive "Your device was infected with my private malware" or other similar emails, you should ignore them.

-The person behind this scam presents himself as a hacker and programmer, he claims that he got access to recipients email.
-In other words, he has hacked recipient's email account.
-He also claims that recipient's device is infected with some malware that gave him access to all accounts and allows to control the operating system remotely.
-He stole some private data and used computer's webcam to record a few videos.
-According to scammer, these videos were recorded while a recipient was "satisfying himself".
-He threatens to send these videos to all recipient's contacts, share them on darknet, social networks and so on.
-To avoid any of this from happening recipients are asked to pay $726 in Bitcoins (other variants of this spam campaign ask to pay in Dash or Monero cryptocurrencies), the money must be transferred in 72 hours after receiving this email.
-Transaction must be made to the provided BTC wallet address.
-As we mentioned in the first paragraph, this is just a scam and none of the claims should be taken seriously.
-Unfortunately, some people are not aware of such scams and still fall for them.
+The person behind this scam is supposedly a hacker and programmer.
+The criminal claims to have gained access to the recipient's email account via hacking.
+It is also claimed that the recipient's device was infected with malware, which gave access to all accounts and allowed control of the operating system remotely.
+Private data was allegedly stolen and the computer webcam used to record some videos.
+According to the scammer, these videos were recorded whilst the recipient was "satisfying himself".
+A threat is made to send these videos to the recipient's contacts, share them on darknet, social networks, and so on.
+To avoid this, recipients are asked to pay $726 in Bitcoins (other variants of this spam campaign ask for payment in Dash or Monero cryptocurrencies).
+It is stated that the money must be transferred within 72 hours of receiving the email and that the transaction be made to the BTC wallet address provided.
+As mentioned, this is merely a scam, and none of the claims should be taken seriously.
+Unfortunately, some people are not aware of these scams and fall for them.

 We receive a great deal of feedback from concerned users about this type of email scam.
 Here is the most popular question we receive (in this case, relating to a scam that claims to have obtained compromising videos or photos of the user):